Traditional Chinese Medicine Theory

 Instructor: Katherine Chekhter (BA, R.TCMP, R.Ac)

-Instructor of TCM Theory, Materia Medica, Jing Luo and Clinic Supervisor
+Instructor of Traditional Chinese Medicine Theory and Clinic Supervisor

 Katherine holds a BA, specialized honours in Psychology from York University and is one of the top graduates in a five year, full time (4220 hours) Advanced traditional Chinese Medicine Practitioner program at Toronto School of Traditional Chinese Medicine.
 In addition to being a TCMP she teaches The Jing Luo (Meridians and Collaterals) Systems and The Fundamentals of Traditional Chinese Medicine at AIM Academy in the acupuncture program as well as Materia Medica in the Chinese herbs program.